Tejas-Keskar/Multiple-Disease-Prediction-System/README.md

 ## 📜 **Features**
 ✔ **Early Disease Detection**: Uses machine learning models to predict diseases at an early stage.
 ✔ **User-Friendly Interface**: Built with **Streamlit** for an intuitive web experience.
 ✔ **Multi-Disease Prediction**: Supports multiple diseases with dedicated models.
-✔ **Data Privacy & Security**: Ensures the safety of patient data.
-✔ **Efficient & Fast Predictions**: Optimized for quick responses.

 ---